jacobpclouse/ICSI_424_Final_Project_TEMP/README.md

         <img src="https://img.shields.io/github/contributors/jacobpclouse/526-Final-Project" /></a> -->

 ## TO DO:
-- [ ] need to set up servers for x frames exploits (testing of the headers, testing of the attacks)
+- [x] need to set up servers for x frames exploits (testing of the headers, testing of the attacks) -- done with python server
-- [ ] expand from just iframes, use dom objects and features that are controlled by the x frame options
+- [x] expand from just iframes, use dom objects and features that are controlled by the x frame options
-- [ ] need to create and test selenium scripts for browsing the 4 web browsers
+- [x] need to create and test selenium scripts for browsing the 4 web browsers
 - [ ] (OPTIONAL) need to create attack with headers on vs headers off and see how x frame options stops it
 - [ ] write everything up in the readme file as a report